Sharron Angle: 2010 run for U.S. Senate

 On April 15, 2010, Angle received an endorsement for the U.S. Senate race from the Tea Party Express.
 The next day, she received an endorsement from conservative talk radio personality Mark Levin.
-Angle she was endorsed by several other conservative individuals and organizations, including the Club for Growth, Sarah Palin, Samuel "Joe the Plumber" Wurzelbacher, singer Pat Boone, and Phyllis Schlafly.
+Angle was endorsed by several other conservative individuals and organizations, including the Club for Growth, Sarah Palin, Samuel "Joe the Plumber" Wurzelbacher, singer Pat Boone, and Phyllis Schlafly.
 Angle ultimately won the June 8, 2010, primary, capturing 40.09% of the vote, and beating Sue Lowden (26.11%), Danny Tarkanian (23.29%), and John Chachas (3.94%).

 A June 9, 2010, Rasmussen Reports post-primary poll showed her leading incumbent Senator Harry Reid by a margin of 50% to 39%.
 A July 2010 poll showed Reid leading Angle by seven points.
 The change of margin, 18% in less than a month, is the largest in Senate elections history.

 Some prominent Republicans opposed her candidacy.
 Immediately after the primary, the Republican mayor of Reno, Bob Cashell, who backed Lowden in the Republican primary, endorsed Reid for the general election, calling Angle an "ultra-right winger".
 Other notable Republicans supporting Harry Reid included Sig Rogich, a former campaign staffer for Ronald Reagan and assistant to President George H. W. Bush; Geno Martini, the Republican mayor of Sparks; Republican State Senator and Minority Leader William Raggio; Dema Guinn, the widow of Kenny Guinn, Republican Governor of Nevada; and former Lieutenant Governor Sue Wagner.

 On October 3, Nevada's largest newspaper, the Las Vegas Review-Journal endorsed her bid for U.S. Senate against Reid.
 That same month, Nevada Tea Party candidate Scott Ashjian released a tape to the media of a recorded conversation he had with Angle where she asked him to drop out of the race.
 In the tape, Angle speaks candidly about her campaign and says that she cannot defeat Reid with Ashjian on the ballot.

 One of Angle's campaign ads aired on television late in her campaign entitled "The Wave" was cited as racist and despicable by Sen. Robert Menendez.

 On election day, Reid defeated Angle by 41,424 votes.

 In its analysis of Reid's victory over Angle, Politico reported that the Reid campaign had placed advertisements opposing Angle's main primary opponent, Sue Lowden.
 The purpose of the ads was to enhance the "polarizing" Angle's chances of winning the Republican nomination.